LivelyKernel/LivelyKernel/README.md

 ### Installation

-!Note!
-Find a more detailed installation description in INSTALL.md
+*Note:* A more detailed installation description for serving Lively worlds with Apache can be found in [INSTALL.md](INSTALL.md).

 Clone the Lively Kernel repository.